Here is a look back at the past 18 years at Gompers Preparatory Academy…

 For the latest updates on our progress please visit: GPA Event Center

-Now, here we are in 2022, 17 years later.
+Here we are now in 2023, 18 years later.
 Our hearts are filled with gratitude for those who have sacrificed so much to get us to where we are today.
-Everyday, students and staff walk onto campus reinvigorated and excited to work hard, learn, and grow.
+Everyday, students and staff walk onto campus reinvigorated and excited to work hard, learn and grow.